dreamsxin/phalcon7-docs/zh/api/Phalcon_Dispatcher.rst

 :raw-html:`<a href="https://github.com/dreamsxin/cphalcon7/blob/master/ext/dispatcher.c" class="btn btn-default btn-sm">Source on GitHub</a>`

-This is the base class for Phalcon\\Mvc\\Dispatcher and Phalcon\\CLI\\Dispatcher.
+This is the base class for Phalcon\\Mvc\\Dispatcher and Phalcon\\Cli\\Dispatcher.
 This class can't be instantiated directly, you can use it to create your own dispatchers

 Constants